KiltedCode/khandaria-campaign/characters/idea-notes/barbarian.md

 - Deadly Accuracy
     - good for confirming critical with my 17-20 longsword
     - If the barbarian scores a critical threat while in the accurate stance, she applies double the accurate stance’s bonus when rolling to confirm the critical.
 A barbarian must have the accurate stance rage power and be at least 4th level to select this rage power.
+- Summer Rage
+    - The barbarian channels the heat of late summer, making the air around her hot and oppressive.
+A creature within the barbarian’s reach becomes fatigued as long as it remains within the barbarian’s reach unless it succeeds at a Fortitude save (DC = 10 + half the barbarian’s level + her Constitution modifier) to become immune for 24 hours.
+A barbarian can have only one season-themed rage power, choosing between spring, summer, autumn, or winter rage.
+- Fearless Rage
+    - The barbarian is immune to the shaken and frightened conditions (but not the panicked condition).
+A barbarian must be at least 12th level to select this rage power.
 - sharpened accuracy
     - While in the accurate stance, the barbarian ignores the miss chance for concealment and treats total concealment as concealment.
 She also ignores cover penalties except those from total cover.
 A barbarian must have the accurate stance rage power and be at least 8th level to select this rage power.
 - internal fortitude